-Where Did I Get this Book: audiobook from the library!
+Where Did I Get this Book: ARC from the publisher!

 Book Description: The happily married Mr. Knightley and Emma are throwing a house party, bringing together distant relatives and new acquaintances—characters beloved by Jane Austen fans.
 Definitely not invited is Mr. Wickham, whose latest financial scheme has netted him an even broader array of enemies.
 As tempers flare and secrets are revealed, it’s clear that everyone would be happier if Mr. Wickham got his comeuppance.
 Yet they’re all shocked when Wickham turns up murdered—except, of course, for the killer hidden in their midst.